Vyral/base-template/_drafts/owning-a-home-vs--renting-a-home.md

 {% include youtube.html %}

+<center><em>There are some significant benefits to buying a home over renting one.
+Here are the three biggest ones.</em></center>

-If you’re deciding whether you should buy or rent a home, there are a few things you need to know.
+<br>If you’re deciding whether you should buy or rent a home, there are a few things you need to know.
 First, **if you rent for 10, 20, or even 30 years, you’ll end up throwing away a ton of money** that you could have invested in a home purchase instead.
 Second, **the government rewards homeowners by giving tax write-offs**.

 Finally, **owning a home allows you to build equity** by paying down your mortgage and you can turn that equity into cash later on.
 Renting doesn’t give you that opportunity.